 Questions for Your Attorney

-If you are a foreign national who has been convicted of any crime, you may need not one, but two attorneys working with you.
+If you are a foreign national who has been convicted of any crime, you might need not just one, but two attorneys working with you.
 That's because very few attorneys specialize in both criminal and immigration law.
 You'll want the criminal lawyer to suggest the lowest-level possible crimes that you could plea bargain or face trial for; and the immigration lawyer to analyze the implications of each possibility in terms of your immigration status and deportability.

 Here some possible questions to ask your immigration law attorney: